alfateam/orange-orm/README.md

 Simple, flexible mapper.
 Transaction with commit and rollback.
-Persistence ignorance - no need for explicit updates or saving, everything is handled by transaction.
+Persistence ignorance - no need for explicit saving, everything is handled by transaction.
 Eager or lazy loading.
 Based on promises.
-All [examples][0] er found at npmjs.org/package/rdb-demo.
+All examples below are found at [npmjs.org/package/rdb-demo][0].
 _Table of contents_
 ---------------
 __Querying__